-While information can be requested verbally, we do not have a phone tracking system so please let us know how you would like us to send you your data through the form below, email or letter.
+While information can be requested verbally, we do not have a phone tracking system so please let us know how you would like us to send you your data through the form above, email or letter.
 You will need to include sufficient information to identify the Data Subject to Folens satisfaction.
 In cases where Folens are unable to prove your identity we may ask for proof of identification, in the form of picture ID such as passport or driver’s licence.
 We require this to ensure that we are dealing with the correct person and are not sharing your personal information with any unauthorised individual.
 We shall retain a copy for no longer than the period of the subject access request.
 However, we will not require this in the case of you wishing to unsubscribe from our database we will always present you with the opportunity to unsubscribe at any time.

 Folens will ask the Data Subject to specify the exact information he or she wishes to receive.
 However, Folens acknowledges that, where the Data Subject wishes to receive a copy of everything we hold about them, then we will fulfil a complete search of the data in the organization.

 Can I authorise another individual on my behalf to request a Data Subject Access Request?

 Yes, a Data Subject can authorize a third party such as a family member or a solicitor to make a request on their behalf.
 The person making the request must provide written evidence of their authority to make the request on behalf of the Data Subject.
 This requires the written authorization of the Data Subject.
 If there is any doubt about this request, it will be necessary to contact the Data Subject to get confirmation of their consent to disclose their personal data to the third party.

 How long will it take to process the DSAR?

 We will respond within two working days to acknowledge receipt of your request and aim to fulfil the request within 30 days of receiving written confirmation of the request and validation of your identity.
 We will communicate with you during the 30-day period if we need clarification on any of the data parts that you require.